beegee-tokyo/WisBlock-API/README.md

 ----
 # Changelog
 [Code releases](CHANGELOG.md)
+- 2023-02-05
+  - Ready to merge RUI3 compatible AT command into master
 - 2023-01-27
   - Start switching to RUI3 compatible AT command format
   - Add check to fix device hanging when wrong subband is selected (e.g. AU915 subband 2 switch to AS923 without changing the subband to 1)